St. Gregory Hotel: History

 The hotel was given a $3 million renovation from 2006 to 2007, during which the Monroe statue was removed for three months.
 The hotel underwent renovations again in 2009, and in the fall of 2014.

 In June 2015, Hersha Hospitality Trust purchased the hotel for $57 million.
 Hersha partnered with the Zavino Hospitality Group of Philadelphia on renovating the hotel's bar, food service, patio, and restaurant.
 The renovation, which began in July 2016, included the creation of a new restaurant, the 30-seat Tredici—a restaurant concept developed by Zavino which features shared Mediterranean-style dishes, a charcuterie, and a raw bar.
 The restaurant was overseen by Executive Chef Carlos Aparicio.
 The lobby renovation (inspired by the Nomad Hotel in New York City, the Edition hotel in London, and the Hotel Bel-Air in Los Angeles) features new wood paneling, a natural gas-fired fire pit, and seating for 40 people.
 Each room now has a 49 in flat screen television and luxury bath products.
 The price of the renovation was not disclosed, but Hersha raised at least $200,000 toward the cost.

 Description of the hotel

 The St. Gregory Hotel is located at 2033 M Street NW in downtown Washington, D.C., and has 155 total guest rooms.
 Of these, 15 are one-bedroom suites and another 85 are one-bedroom suites with kitchens.
 Another 16 one-bedroom "sky suites" occupy the hotel's top floor.
 These have balconies, and provide good views of downtown and nearby monuments.
 The remaining 39 rooms are "deluxe" hotel rooms.

-The 30-seat hotel restaurant, named Tredici, is due to open in October 2016.
+The 30-seat hotel restaurant, named Tredici, opened in October 2016.